 Lauren Ravalico, Ph.D.

-Ravalico specializes in feminist readings of French Romanticism and Exoticism.
-Her work has appeared in The Comparatist, George Sand Studies, Women in French, and Staël’s Philosophy of the Passions.
+Ravalico specializes in French Romanticism and Exoticism.
+Her scholarship has appeared in The Comparatist, French Studies, George Sand Studies, Nineteenth-Century French Studies, Women in French, and the edited volume Staël’s Philosophy of the Passions.
 Her current research examines feminized space in 18th- and 19th-century cultural production.

-She focuses on high-impact teaching practices, often using food to enhance students' global perspectives, especially in language learning.
-Ravalico directed the "Global Foodways" initiative, supported by a South Carolina Humanities major grant, and her work on critical food studies was published in Teaching Diversity and Inclusion: Examples from a French-Speaking Classroom (Routledge, 2022).
+She likes experimenting with high-impact teaching practices, often using food to enhance students' global perspectives, especially in language learning.
+Ravalico directed the "Global Foodways" initiative, supported by a South Carolina Humanities major grant.
+Her related work on critical food studies was published by Routledge in 2022.
+She recently curated several “talk and taste” cultural events on campus, supported by a Mellon Foundation grant.
+She also designed a French 101 first-year experience course featuring field trips to French and West African restaurants in Charleston.

 Education